No Results Found

 This unique, innovative approach builds on the life-saving work of the domestic violence shelters and sexual assault crisis center.
-While the goal of those programs has been to get the women safely out of abuse, this project will help women rebuild their self esteem and work positively to stabilize their lives emotionally, financially and socially so that they will not return to an abusive relationship in the future.
+While the goal of those programs has been to get the women safely out of abuse, CT-ALIVE’s Never Going Back to Abuse Project helps women rebuild their self esteem and work positively to stabilize their lives emotionally, financially and socially so that they will not return to an abusive relationship in the future.

 The women uncover their hidden talents, set new goals to awaken their creative potential and create a new, non-violent future for themselves and their children.
 Women who reclaim their lives in this way are less likely to return to an abusive relationship and/or suffer the long-term physical and psychological consequences of the abuse they have experienced.
 They are more likely to “thrive,” not merely survive abuse.

 CT-ALIVE is a grass-roots, community-based victim services organization that has been in existence as a non-for-profit Connecticut corporation since May, 2002 and a tax exempt organization under Section 501(c)(3) of Internal Revenue Code since August, 2003.

 CT-ALIVE has received funding since 2003 from the following sources as well as donors:

 A dedicated group of volunteers comprise our active and engaged Board of Directors.